-- A. What is this course about? - B. The focus will be on the 2018 campaigns and elections (U.S. President, U.S. Senate, U.S. Rep., and state and local elections), but from an historical perspective, applying past lessons to be learned from previous campaigns and elections to the 2018 campaigns and elections - C. What we can learn by watching and analyzing campaigns and elections? - D. The best Internet political sites for analyzing campaigns and elections - E. A framework for understanding campaigns and elections - F. Evaluating campaigns and elections: sticking to the basics is what makes you a good political analyst, unlike many analysts on TV - G. A quick overview of some of the most basic things about electoral behavior - H. Summary and lessons to be learned
+- A. What is this course about? - B. All election types will be studied, although particular focus will be on the 2022 campaigns and elections (U.S. Senate, U.S. Rep., and major state elections), but from an historical perspective, applying past lessons to be learned from previous campaigns and elections to the 2022 campaigns and elections - C. Book's authors' central question: "What explains the outcomes of American elections presidential, congressional, and state and local?" - D. What we can learn by watching and analyzing campaigns and elections? - E. The best Internet political sites for analyzing campaigns and elections - F. A framework for understanding campaigns and elections - G. Evaluating campaigns and elections: sticking to the basics is what makes you a good political analyst, unlike many analysts on TV - H. A quick overview of some of the most basic things about electoral behavior - I. Why electoral behavior has been considered the most advanced area in the social sciences due to the ability to replicate findings; your authors make the point "important research done by political scientists" helps explain "outcomes of elections" - J. Summary and lessons to be learned